mayasavino/Minicomputers-Quiz/README.md

         npm run build

-7. Open the `public > index.html` file in your browser (I used VScode's LiveHost extension).
+7. Open the `public > index.html` file in your browser.

 ## Editing